Broken Sword: The Angel of Death: Plot

 At a monastery in the Vatican, George covertly enters a wafer factory and finds Anna Maria's file in an office.
 After George is discovered and is being escorted outside by Cardinal Gianelli, Father Gregor tells him that Anna Maria used to work there, but that she has stolen a manuscript, and he hands over his business card.
 By showing the card to Mark, he is willing to help and gives George Anna Maria's package.
 From Mark, he learns about the Black Cat club.
 The package contains a DVD with an interview with a man called Maynard, who has managed to make "monatomic gold".
 Nico leaves to Phoenix to check things out.
 George gains access to the Black Cat club, where he meets Duane (who he has met before in previous installments).
 Duane reveals that Spallaci owns the club.
 Afterwards, George is caught for stealing a towel and tied to a chair.
 Spallaci interrogates him about Anna Maria, and he overhears the recorded voice of Nico.
 Shots are being fired, so he thinks Nico has been killed.
 When he finds a way to escape, he goes for a drink, trying to forget the loss of Nico.
 The next day, still drunk, he arrives at Anna Maria's apartment, where Nico returns and George faints.

 In a flashback scene, Nico explores an old facility in Phoenix, where she is confronted by Spallaci's men, but is saved by Maynard.
 However, Maynard dies after he gets locked in the centrifuge, and Nico manages to escape by tricking Spallaci's men.
 Back in Rome, Nico informs George that the monatomic gold is being used to build a weapon called the Ark.
 They return to the monastery and witness Father Gregor shoot Gianelli; Nico is taken away and George is knocked out.
 When he awakens, the dying Gianelli hands over a manuscript in Latin, and tells him that the Ark's purpose is to use the monatomic gold to destroy the unbelievers.
-George goes to rescue Nico and meets Anna Maria in the catacombs, who tells him her side of the story and that the Ark needs a human interface to be activated.
+George goes to rescue Nico and meets Anna Maria in the catacombs, who tells him her side of the story and that the Ark needs a human interface to be activated, in order to be sacrificed and summon an "Angel of Death" who exterminates the unbelievers.
 George arrives at the ceremony to see Nico chained to the Ark, ready to become the new Angel of Death.
 Mevlut, who is in fact ex-Turkish security and only pretended to be a waiter and priest, enters the scene armed with a gun, but Anna Maria points her gun at him as well.
 George succeeds in stopping the ceremony in time and frees Nico, but Anna Maria and Mevlut shoot each other and die.